 In 2018, she was awarded the King’s Academy Teaching Excellence Award for Sustained Excellence.

 Expertise and Public Engagement

 Christine Schallmoser contributes to the educational practice of colleagues not only through her research papers but also by running public events.
-In 2018, she organised an international workshop on the role of emotions in language learning and teaching, funded by the AHRC Open World Research Initiative ‘Language Acts and Worldmaking’.
-In 2019, Christine collaborated with poet and artist Caroline Bergvall on a German-dialect translation for a show on visible and invisible language borders currently on display at the Jüdisches Museum Munich.
+In 2018, she organised an international workshop on the role of emotions in language learning and teaching and is currently planning another one-day workshop for students and teachers at secondary level that seeks to find ways in which interest in language learning can be raised.
+Both workshops were funded by the AHRC Open World Research Initiative ‘Language Acts and Worldmaking’.

-- Resnik, Pia, Christine Schallmoser, “Enjoyment as a Key to Success?
-The Effect of Tandem Language Learning on Students’ Foreign Language Enjoyment” SSLT special issue Border Crossing in Language Education, forthcoming.
+- Resnik, Pia, and Christine Schallmoser, “Enjoyment as a Key to Success?
+The Effect of Tandem Language Learning on Students’ Foreign Language Enjoyment” Studies in Second Language Learning and Teaching 9, no. 3 (2019).
+541-564.